NorthStarUAS/FlightData/README.md

 * UMN Goldy 3 (hdf5)

-(With some effort) it is possible to extend this library to support flight data from other autopilot systems.
+(With some effort) it is possible to extend this library to support flight data from other autopilot or data acquisition systems.
 Some of the tools built on top of the flight data loader include:

 * Running the UMN/AEM/UAV lab EKF and comparing it's output to the onboard native EKF.